React Hooks

 suspense | boolean | true | Whether to trigger Suspense during execution |

-waitOn | string | DocumentNode | Array | — | Wait for these queries to re-resolve before un-suspending |
+waitOn | string | DocumentNode | Array | Function | — | Wait for a query/subscription to emit, or resolve when a predicate returns true |

 waitOnTimeout | number | — | Timeout in milliseconds to resolve the wait lock early |